-Under WIOA, local partners share common performance goals and collaborate in developing and implementing a one-stop delivery system where services are designed with job seeker and employer customer feedback to support:
+Under the Workforce Innovation and Opportunity Act (WIOA), local partners share common performance goals and collaborate in developing and implementing a One-Stop delivery system where services are designed using job seeker and employer feedback to support:

-- A seamless customer focused service delivery network - Leveraging resources for maximum efficiency - Continuous quality improvement
+- A seamless customer-focused service delivery network - Leveraging resources for maximum efficiency - Continuous quality improvement

-Human Centered Design is the problem-solving approach used at WorkSource Columbia Basin (WSCB) to determine the needs of the customer and design high quality customized services to improve the customer's experience.
-Through this system, eligible dislocated workers (as defined in WIOA Section 3 (15)) can access services organized into basic and individualized career services, training services and post-program follow-up services (as defined in WIOA Section 134 (c) (2) (A) (i)-(xi)).
+Human-Centered Design (HCD) is the problem-solving approach used at WorkSource Columbia Basin (WSCB) to determine the needs of the customer and design high-quality customized services to improve the customer's experience.
+Through this system, eligible dislocated workers (as defined in WIOA Section 3 (2)) can access services organized into basic and individualized career services, training services, and post-program follow-up services (as defined in WIOA Section 134 (c) (2) (A) (i)-(xi)).

-The Subrecipient shall deliver customer services in a manner that supports the One-Stop delivery system and the Benton-Franklin Workforce Development Council's (BFWDC) Strategic Plan.
-These services will be delivered through trained, competent staff with the skills, knowledge, and attitudes that are foundational to all levels of customer services.
+Subrecipient shall deliver customer services, both virtually and in-person, in a manner that supports the One-Stop delivery system and the Benton-Franklin Workforce Development Council's (BFWDC) Strategic Plan.
+These services shall be delivered through trained, competent staff with the skills, knowledge, and attitudes that are fundamental to all levels of customer service.